Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

 If you are not sure how to visit the planning site on GitHub or to signup to our Slack workspace, you can reply to this email with your questions.
 If you get stuck on a certain step, don't worry, I will be glad to help!

-## Read This Email Carefully

-This email is long and includes many details about the CMPSC 102 course.
-Please take your time to read, and re-read, this email so that you are comfortable about how the instructor designed the course, what type of work you will complete, and the ways in which the instructor will assess you work.
-To ensure that we use our in-person course time effectively, the course instructor will assume that you have carefully read this and other emails before the start of the Fall 2020 semester.

 ## Remote Learning